alpkaanaksu/tum/README.md

 ## Using

-You can write your chaters under 'chapters/' and include them in your document by using quarto shorcodes: `{{< include chatpters/chapter_name.qmd >}}`
+You can write your chapters under 'chapters/' and include them in your document by using quarto shorcodes: `{{< include chatpters/chapter_name.qmd >}}`

 ## Rendering